FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Experiments

-To evaluate our XAI-guided intervention framework, we deploy our instructive fairness prompting strategy to the generative pipeline on both datasets, explicitly directing the VLMs to mitigate demographic bias, such as race and gender.
+\textbf{RQ3 Experiments: XAI-guided interventions.} We deploy our instructive fairness prompting strategy to the generative pipeline on both datasets, explicitly directing the VLMs to mitigate demographic bias, such as race and gender.
 On the E-DAIC dataset, we implement the Counterfactual Fairness Algorithm (CFA) within the embedding pipeline, using integrated gradients for feature attribution during training.
 Post-intervention, we recalculate all performance and fairness metrics and report Ratio-based Explanation Fairness ($\Delta REF$) across both datasets and VLM architectures to determine if these intervention strategies improve procedural consistency and reasoning quality across demographic subgroups.